Christmas Opening Times

 Please Tell Us What You Thought of Your Visit

 We welcome people with disabilities.
 Please click on More Information below for details, and contact 020 8866 8420 or email@example.com if you would like to discuss anything.

-We shall be welcoming Groups.
+We welcome groups.
 We can offer guided tours by appointment.
 Please contact 020 8866 8420 or firstname.lastname@example.org to discuss a group visit.